Later life of Winston Churchill: Europe

 Churchill was an early supporter of pan-Europeanism as, in the summer of 1930, he had written an article calling for a "United States of Europe", although it included the qualification that Britain must be "with Europe but not of it".
 In a speech at the University of Zurich in 1946, he repeated this call and proposed creation of the Council of Europe.
 This would be centred around a Franco-German partnership, with Britain and the Commonwealth, and perhaps the United States of America, as "friends and sponsors of the new Europe".
 Churchill expressed similar sentiments during a meeting of the Primrose League at the Royal Albert Hall on 18 May 1947.
 He declared: "Let Europe arise", but he was "absolutely clear" that "we shall allow no wedge to be driven between Britain and the United States".
 In 1948, he participated in the Hague Congress, discussing the future structure and role of the Council, which was finally founded as the first pan-European institution through the Treaty of London on 5 May 1949.

+As the first steps to European unity were taken, and as the new realities of Britain's shrunken role in the world sank in, Churchill changed his position.
+He advocated the creation of a united Europe that would include Britain.
+He lent his considerable personal prestige to the Congress of Europe in 1948 in The Hague, where he called for the 16 democratic European countries, "including Great Britain, linked with her Empire and Commonwealth", to start building Europe, aiming “at the union of Europe as a whole”[427].
+In referring to the progress which had been made in the year and a half since his Zurich speech, Churchill declared “sixteen European states are now associated for economic purposes, five have entered into close economic and military relationship.
+We hope that this nucleus will in due course be joined by the people of Scandinavia and of the Iberian Peninsula as well as by Italy….”
+With Britain not merely among the sixteen but among the five, he was, in the words of his biographer Roy Jenkins “obviously then regarding his country as not merely part of Europe but part of its core”[428].